lcetinsoy/tech-debt/README.md

 ## Roadmap

-- fix parsing bugs
-- Attributing points to each debpt type
-- Group statistics per folders
+- debt by extension
 - Incorporating other tools in debt computing like static code analysis
+- tracking debt over time